 Margin of Safety in the market price of Chaman Lal Setia Exports Ltd:

 Chaman Lal Setia Exports Ltd is currently available at a P/E ratio of about 8, which does offer a margin of safety in the purchase price as described by Benjamin Graham in his book The Intelligent Investor.
 However, the analysis of FCF indicates that the company does not have a margin of safety in its business.
-An investor should read the below article to understand the assessment of margin of safety in the purchase price and the business:

 It might be that due to lack of effective margin of safety in the business, the market might be pricing the company at a lower price to earnings ratio (P/E ratio).
 In such a situation, the attractiveness of low P/E ratio is many times might be proved erroneous and the investor may end up getting in to a value-trap.

 One should read the analysis of NOIDA Toll Bridge Company Ltd to understand the situation of a typical value-trap.

 We recommend that an investor may read the following articles to assess the PE ratio to be paid for any stock, takes into account the strength of the business model of the company as well.
 The strength in the business model of any company is measured by way of its self-sustainable growth rate and the free cash flow generating the ability of the company.